Shaheed Mohtarama Benazir Bhutto International Cricket Stadium

 Shaheed Mohtarama Benazir Bhutto International Cricket Stadium is a cricket ground in Garhi Khuda Bakhsh, Sindh, Pakistan.
 It was inaugurated by then-President Asif Ali Zardari on 26 December 2012.
-The stadium was named after the late Benazir Bhutto, who served as the Prime Minister of Pakistan for two terms.
+The stadium was named after the late Benazir Bhutto, who twice served as the Prime Minister of Pakistan.

 In 2013, the stadium hosted seven matches of the Faisal Bank One Day Cup, and four matches of the President's Cup One Day Tournament.
-It also hosted 12 matches of the Inter-Region/Department Under 19 Tournament from 2013 to 2015.
+It also hosted 12 matches of the Inter-Region/Department under-19 tournament from 2013 to 2015.

 The first match played on this ground was in March 2013 when Hyderabad Hawks took on Quetta Bears.